 It seems like just a couple days ago I was writing about July… the whole month of August just flew by.
 My reading was pretty light this month but it was fun stuff.
 All I want to read lately is fantasy and children’s lit – nothing too series!
 Maybe it’s because I just can’t believe summer is coming to a close and Fall is around the corner already…

-Below is my Reading Log for June 2015, with my thoughts about each book to help me remember what I read.
+Below is my Reading Log for August 2015, with my thoughts about each book to help me remember what I read.
 I’ve included all the books that I’ve read or finished during the month (even if I started some of them outside of the month).
 And of course I keep track of my rating on the grade system, the binding, genre, etc… just for fun!

 HB = Hardback, PB = Paperback, AB = Audio book, K = Kindle.

 F = Fiction, HF = Historical Fiction, NF = NonFiction, YA = Young Adult,

 CL = Children’s Lit, B/M = Bio/Memoir, SFF = Sci-Fi/Fantasy, C = Craft

 |How to Cook Everything Fast,

 by Shannon Hale